 How long will my dog live with liver disease?

 The life expectancy of a dog with liver failure depends on the underlying cause and whether or not it is treatable.
-For example, a dog with a liver cancer may live happily for many years, if the cancer is small and slow growing.
-But a dog with severe infection of the liver (for example, leptospirosis) may not recover and deteriorate over a few days.
+For example, a dog with liver cancer may live happily for many years if the cancer is small and slow-growing.
+However, a dog with a severe liver infection (for example, leptospirosis) may not recover and deteriorate over a few days.
 This is why it’s important to vaccinate your dog against this preventable disease.

 How long can a dog live with high liver enzymes?

-There are many different liver enzymes and some indicate problems with the liver itself, while others can be related to diseases of the gall bladder.
-Liver enzymes can also increase in disease affecting with other organs in the body.
+There are many different liver enzymes, and some indicate problems with the liver itself, while others can be related to diseases of the gall bladder.
+Liver enzymes can also increase in diseases affecting other organs in the body.
 Very high liver enzymes can indicate a more severe problem with the liver, but even more important than one measurement is how the liver enzymes respond to treatment over time.
-If they reduce over a period of days with supportive treatment, they can return to normal even from very high starting levels.
+If they reduce over days with supportive treatment, they can return to normal even from very high starting levels.

 What are the symptoms of a dog dying from liver failure?

 Liver failure in dogs can cause a variety of symptoms.
-The most common are inappetence (not wanting to eat), vomiting, jaundice (yellow skin and mucous membranes), excessive drinking and lethargy (tiredness).
-Liver failure commonly causes nausea, and can be painful if the liver has swelled in size.
-They may also show neurological signs, such as shaking and fitting.
+The most common are inappetence (not wanting to eat), vomiting, jaundice (yellow skin and mucous membranes), excessive drinking, and lethargy (tiredness).
+Liver failure commonly causes nausea, which can be painful if the liver has swelled in size.
+Dogs may also show neurological signs, such as shaking and fitting.
 A combination of these symptoms may indicate that your dog has severe liver failure and is unlikely to recover.

 Can a dog recover from liver failure?

-The liver is the one organ that can regenerate.
-If the underlying cause of liver disease is treatable, then a failing liver can recover over time.
-Yet if the liver is affected severely or the underlying cause is not treatable, it may not be able to recover, even with treatment.
+The liver is the only organ that can regenerate.
+If the underlying cause of liver disease is treatable, a failing liver can recover over time.
+Yet if the liver is severely affected or the underlying cause is not treatable, it may not be able to recover, even with treatment.

 Are dogs in pain when they have liver failure?